Rise to Success: Career Highlights of Mark Davis (American football)

 Discover the career path of Mark Davis (American football), from the first major opportunity to industry-changing achievements.

-Mark Davis is an American businessman and the principal owner of the Las Vegas Raiders (NFL) and the Las Vegas Aces (WNBA).
-He inherited the Raiders from his father, Al Davis, in 2011 and became the operating head of the franchise.
-Under his leadership, the Raiders relocated to Las Vegas.
-Davis also owns the Aces and is recognized for his business acumen in the sports industry.
-His estimated net worth is $2.3 billion as of October 2024.
+Mark Davis is the controlling owner of the Las Vegas Raiders (NFL) and the Las Vegas Aces (WNBA).
+He inherited ownership of the Raiders following the death of his father, Al Davis, who owned the team from 1972 until his passing in 2011.
+Since then, Mark has been the operating head of the Raiders franchise.
+As of October 2024, his estimated net worth is $2.3 billion.

 In 1972, Al Davis became the principal owner of the Raiders and remained head of football operations.

-In 1980, Mark Davis represented Raiders player Cliff Branch in contract negotiations, which led to a deal and his expulsion from his father's house due to being too close to the players.
+In 1980, Mark Davis represented Raiders player Cliff Branch in contract negotiations, resulting in a deal and his expulsion from his father's house.

 In 1986, Mark Davis developed the muff-style hand warmer for football while working in the Raiders equipment department.

-In 2013, Mark Davis fired the Raiders public relations director due to a Sports Illustrated article critical of his father.
-He wanted someone who understood and would protect his father's legacy.
+In 2013, Mark Davis fired the Raiders public relations director because of a Sports Illustrated article that was critical of Davis' father.

-In late February 2015, Mark Davis announced that the Raiders would pursue a shared stadium in Carson, California, with Dean Spanos and the San Diego Chargers, a proposal that eventually lost to Stan Kroenke's stadium in Inglewood.
+In February 2015, Mark Davis announced that the Raiders would pursue a shared stadium in Carson, California, with Dean Spanos and the San Diego Chargers.

-March 27, 2017: NFL Approves Raiders Move to Las Vegas
+March 27, 2017: NFL Approved Raiders Move to Las Vegas

 On March 27, 2017, the National Football League officially approved the Raiders' move from Oakland to Las Vegas in a 31-1 vote, ensuring them a new stadium.